dojo/docs/dijit/_WidgetBase.rst

 It's useful to understand exactly what happens when.
 Whether you are sub-classing an existing widget, using dojo/method script blocks, or passing in method overrides to the constructor, these are your entry points for making a widget do what you want it to do.

-Widgets are classes, created with dojo.declare.
+Widgets are classes, created with dojo/_base/declare.
-All widgets inherit from dijit._WidgetBase, and most get the _Templated mixin.
+All widgets inherit from dijit/_WidgetBase, and most get the _TemplatedMixin.
 That provides you the following extension points (methods) you can override and provide implementation for:

 - constructor